-- The client programmer must supply an instance of the appropriate holder Java class that is passed, by value, for each IDL out or inout parameter.
-The contents of the holder instance are modified by the call, and the client then uses the contents after the call returns. - For the inout parameter, the client must initialize the holder with a valid value.
+• The client programmer must supply an instance of the appropriate holder Java class that is passed, by value, for each IDL out or inout parameter.
+The contents of the holder instance are modified by the call, and the client then uses the contents of the holder instance are mounted by the early and the en-

+- For the inout parameter, the client must initialize the holder with a valid value.
 The operation can examine the value supplied by the client and may change the value if it wishes.
 The final value at the end of the operation (changed or not) is returned to the client. - For the out parameter, the client does not need to initialize the holder with a value, because any value in the holder is ignored.
 The operation should not use the initial value in the holder and must supply a valid value to be returned to the client.